hazimhanif/svd_exp1/README.md

 * Functions may have more than one detected CWE each.
 * Python 3.6.9 and Tensorflow 2.0.0

+### Important note

+The dataset might have been updated by the owner.
+The `functionSource` column now, contains a bytes string object.
+We need to decode it to a literal string.
+You can do that by mapping:
+`mydf['functionSource'] = mydf['functionSource'].str.decode("utf-8")`

 ### Datasets

 Will be added if required.